ShobiStassen/VIA/README.md

 pip install pybind11, hnswlib, python-igraph, leidenalg>=0.7.0, umap-learn, numpy>=1.17, scipy, pandas>=0.25, sklearn, termcolor, pygam, phate, matplotlib,scanpy
 pip install pyVIA
 ```
+## Jupyter Notebooks
+There are several Jupyter Notebooks with step-by-step code for real and simulated datasets.
+If you experience issues with opening the notebook from github, then copy the Jupyter Notebook URL and paste it into nb viewer https://nbviewer.jupyter.org/

 ## Examples
 Expected runtime will be a few minutes or less.
 Runtime on a "normal" laptop ~5 minutes for EB and less for smaller data
 #### 1.a Toy Data (multifurcation)